Andreas Johansson (footballer, born 1982)

-Andreas Johansson (born 10 March 1982), also known as Ante G, is a Swedish footballer who plays as a centre back and midfielder for Halmstads BK.
+Karl Tommy Andreas Johansson (born 10 March 1982), also known as Ante G, is a Swedish former footballer who last played as a centre back and midfielder for Halmstads BK.

 Club career

 Halmstads BK

 Johansson was born in Getinge (Halland) in the southwest of Sweden.
 He started to play football with five years at local side Getinge IF, but moved at the age of 15 to Halmstads BK.
 When he arrived at Halmstads BK there was another player in the club with the name Andreas Johansson, to separate the players they were each given a nickname based upon where they have come from, Andreas Johansson (born 1982) was called "Ante G" (Getinge), while the other Andreas Johansson was nicknamed "Ante V" (Vallås).

 After four years in the reserve team he made his debut in 2002 against Örgryte IS and established himself quickly as a regular player in the team.
 In the coming years he played 165 matches for the club and scored nine goals.
 A second place in 2004 was the biggest success in this period.